vidhi-s/vocalpal/README.md

 ## Usage

-1. Open VocalPalette on your device.
+1. Open VocalPal on your device.
 2. Grant necessary permissions for microphone and speech recognition.
 3. Issue voice commands like "tell me about programming" "Show me a picture of a beach," and more.
 5. Enjoy the seamless interaction and watch VocalPalette respond to your commands intelligently.